stevenbenner/stevenbenner.com/src/content/posts/2010-01-24-over-use-of-javascript-and-ajax-bad-practice-and-broken-pages.md

 Remember Twitter doesn’t have to worry about SEO, accessibility or backwards compatibility.
 You do.
 Don’t use AJAX or JSON for anything but gloss and finish on a functioning base web site.
 Relying on dynamic calls for widgets and decorations are fine, but don’t require it for any real content.

-I will add that I think all of the AJAX in gmail is fine.
+I will add that I think all of the AJAX in Gmail is fine.
 Why?
-Because gmail is a *web application*, behind a login screen.
+Because Gmail is a *web application*, behind a login screen.
 The context is different than a page on a front-facing web site that you might find through a search engine.
-Web users understand that they are entering something different than a static page when they log in to their gmail accounts.
+Web users understand that they are entering something different than a static page when they log in to their Gmail accounts.

 ### Thoughts on libraries